JikaMana/Portfolio-design-/README.md

 ## About Me

-I'm a Front-End Developer who creates responsive and engaging websites.
+I'm a Full-Stack Web & Mobile Developer who creates responsive and engaging websites.

 ## Technologies Used